Featuring Jen Huang

 Another defining characteristic of Professional Wedding Photographer, Jen Huang?
 She identifies as an introvert.

 At least 75% of the world is made up of extroverts, which can seem overwhelming and daunting for people like Jen Huang.
 “For my entire life, I felt weird and different, so I decided to talk about it.”
 Jen’s class on “Sales for Introverts Without a Sales Personality” sold out right away, which surprised her.
 “I know there are introverts in this industry, I just wasn’t sure if they were going to come to a class about themselves.”
-Jen felt passionate about her speaking topic because it’s something that isn’t covered very often and she hoped it would make an impact on other introverts like herself.
+Jen felt passionate about her speaking topic because it’s something that isn’t covered very often and she hoped it would make an impact on other introverts in the photography industry like herself.

 “I actually had a woman start crying during the class.
 I didn’t expect that my talk was going to stir those types of emotions in her.”
 Jen doesn’t consider herself a very emotional person, but seeing the impact of her words was incredibly moving for the photographer.
 “Everyone just came away with this profound new way of seeing themselves.”
 Jen paused to gather her thoughts for a moment before adding, “It was like they had never been told before that they were okay.”

 The fact-oriented, logical, and pragmatic professional was visibly moved, and so was I. It’s not often that an entire group of people is made to feel like they belong; The photography industry is an industry that thrives on building relationships.
 These relationships come naturally to 75% of the world and more importantly, their competition.
 To attend a talk about sales and walk away with a sense of community and being understood was something incredibly powerful and I wanted to know more.